In This Page:

 How Should I Prepare?

-- Your doctor may ask you to stop taking aspirin, non-steroidal anti-inflammatory drugs (NSAIDS), or blood thinners (such as Coumadin, Warfarin, Plavix, Fragmin) for a time before the procedure.
+- Your doctor may ask you to stop taking aspirin, non-steroidal anti-inflammatory drugs (NSAIDS), or blood thinners (such as Coumadin or warfarin) for a time before the procedure

-- The day before the procedure (or the Friday before, if you’re scheduled for a Monday procedure), a clinical staff member from the Interventional Radiology Department will call you.
-The clinical staff member will give you any additional instructions, and will ask if you have any questions.
+- The day before the procedure (or the Friday before, if you’re scheduled for a Monday procedure), a nurse will call you.
+The nurse will give you any additional instructions, and will ask if you have any questions.

 What Should I Bring?

 On the day of your procedure you should:

 - Wear comfortable, loose-fitting clothes